 13 Ways to Get Paid to Watch Movies

-Below are the 13 best ways you can get paid to watch movies.
+So without further ado, here are the best ways you can get paid to watch movies.

-1. Watch your own movies and get paid by Nielsen
+1. Watch movies you like and get paid by Nielsen

 Nielsen wants to know what you watch and when, and they’ll pay you $50 per year to do so.